 9. Learn Not To Stress

 Stress does age you.
 Stick to the right kinds of pressure which are the ones that challenge you to be better or to perform harder.
-Stress only take the best of you, most especially the emotional kind, should be set aside.
+Stress only takes the best of you, most especially the emotional kind, should be set aside.
 Remember: you can choose what stresses you.
 Manage your energy, not your time, because you can only do so much depending on your level of effort.

 10. Sleep Well

 Believe in the power of sleep to restore your skin.
-Have you ever noticed how your skin plumps up when you are well rested, and how your cheeks appear hollow when you haven’t been sleeping well for weeks?
+Have you ever noticed how your skin plumps up when you are well-rested, and how your cheeks appear hollow when you haven’t been sleeping well for weeks?
 That is proof enough that sleep does work but, there are more great things happening to your skin that you don’t get to see from the surface.

 Take it from America Ferrera, “Once I started drinking more water, my skin, hair, and nails all flourished.”
-For now, you can always cover up with makeup while you are undergoing significant skin care and lifestyle revamp.
+For now, you can always cover up with makeup while you are undergoing significant skincare and lifestyle revamp.